 Applicator Qualifications:

-Experienced in the application of specified coatings for a minimum of 5 years on projects of similar size and complexity to this Work.
+The Contractor shall ensure the applicator is experienced in the application of specified coatings for a minimum of 5 years on projects of similar size and complexity to this Work.

-Applicator's Personnel: Applicator employs persons trained for the application of the specified coatings.
+Applicator's Personnel: The Contractor shall ensure that the applicator employs persons trained for the application of the specified coatings.

 Submit proof of qualifications upon request.

-Quality Assurance-Pre Application Meeting:
+Quality Assurance-Pre-Application Meeting:

-Convene a pre-application meeting one week before commencing the application of the coating systems.
-Attendance of the parties directly affecting the work of this Section, including the Contractor, Consultant, applicator, and manufacturer's representative and NACE Coating Inspector, shall be required.
+Convene a pre-application meeting 5 Business Days before commencing the application of the coating systems.
+Attendance of the parties directly affecting the work of this Section, including the Contractor, Consultant, applicator, manufacturer's representative and NACE Coating Inspector, shall be required.
 The following items shall be reviewed at the pre-application meeting:

 Health and safety requirements.

+Environmental protection requirements.

 Protection of surfaces not scheduled to be coated.

-Material storage and Material Safety Data Sheets (MSDS’s) for all applicable products.
+Material storage and Safety Data Sheets (SDS’s) for all applicable products.

 Surface preparation.